Chart Color Schemes

 In terms of cultural diversity, Coodanup records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Coodanup's cultural diversity was found to align with the broader regional average, with 85.3% of its population being citizens, 75.5% born in Australia, and 93.6% speaking English only at home.
-Christianity was the predominant religion in Coodanup, comprising 47.0% of its population.
-The most notable overrepresentation was seen in the 'Other' category, which constituted 0.7% compared to 0.6% across Greater Perth.
+Coodanup's cultural diversity was found to be roughly similar to the wider region's average, with 85.3% of its population being citizens, 75.5% born in Australia, and 93.6% speaking English only at home.
+Christianity was the main religion in Coodanup, comprising 47.0% of people.
+The most notable overrepresentation was in Other, which comprised 0.7% of the population compared to 0.6% across Greater Perth.

 Frequently Asked Questions - Diversity